There are many milestones that need to be achieved when a baby is ready to start to eat solid foods. Here are some of the big ones.

 Most pediatricians, and the American Academy of Pediatrics, recommend introducing solid foods to babies when they are between ages 4 and 6 months.
 That’s when they start to lose the “tongue-thrust reflex” or extrusion reflex, which is important for sucking the breast or bottle when they are younger, but interferes with feeding.
 Babies at this point can also lift their heads up independently and hold their necks high.

-If your baby is around this age, can sit up well with support, and shows interest in the foods he sees you eating, it’s probably a good time to venture into feeding your baby solid food.
-If your baby is exclusively breastfed, it is recommended that you wait until he is 6 months to start solids.
+If your baby is around this age, can sit up well with support, and shows interest in the foods they see you eating, it’s probably a good time to venture into feeding your baby solid food.
+If your baby is exclusively breastfed, it is recommended that you wait until they are 6 months to start solids.

 Baby Milestone 2: When They’re Ready to Move From Puree to Chunks